sajya/sajya.github.io/docs/proxy.md

 section: content
 ---

-When using multiple services that are responsible for only a small defined part, you do not need to create multiple entry points or duplicate methods.
+## Introduction

+Proxy procedures in the application provide a way to handle requests for multiple services without duplicating methods or creating separate entry points.
-Instead, you can use a proxy procedure that will execute the underlying method in the absence of suitable ones.
+Instead, a proxy procedure acts as a fallback that executes the underlying method when no suitable method is found.

 ## Usage